-For lockdown, the shoe implements an asymmetrical dual-hole lacing system that ensures that the shoe wraps the player’s foot securely, ensuring no slippage.
+For lockdown, the shoe implements an asymmetrical dual-hole lacing system that ensures that the shoe grasps the player’s foot securely, ensuring no slippage.

 Harden is known to be at the 98th percentile of players in terms of quickness in stopping, which is the reason for the shoe’s unique toe box.
 An issue that quick-cutting players often experience is their toes slamming on the toe box.
 This is solved by making the toe box slightly independent from the shoe’s upper.
 Thus, the Harden Vol. 1 sports an eccentric shroud on the forefoot, protecting the athlete’s toes and keeps the foot contained.
 The independent forefoot cover is made of leather and may need time to break in.

 J Harden sneakers are called “Volumes” because each model and colorway tell the story of how Harden is evolving as a player.
 The colorways also stand for different phases in his life.
 According to Cory Allen, Adidas Basketball Product Manager, “As far as the contract goes, we know we have a long time with him, and that’s great because right now we’re on Volume 1, and we named it that way because you can start to think about chapters and how you can evolve the storytelling.
 We’re just in the beginning phases of scratching the surface of what James’ story means for him and what he wants to bring to life.”